AveesLab/scale_truck_control_ros2/README.md

 ```

 # Set OpenCV 4.4.0
-> If your device is notebook, click below link and install Opencv 4.4.0.
+> If your device is laptop, click below link and install Opencv 4.4.0.
 >
 > https://velog.io/@minukiki/Ubuntu-20.04%EC%97%90-OpenCV-4.4.0-%EC%84%A4%EC%B9%98
 >